BinaryElement/ChromaToggleOld/Mapping.md

   * B = Purely random colour.

 ## Simple Events
 Simple events are various events that perform simple tasks on their own.
-They may require a specific lane, or the may be placeable anywhere, they simply use special values.
+They may require a specific lane, or the may be placeable anywhere, they simply use special IDs.

 ### Simple Event Types
 * Ring Rotate Left
   * ID: 1910000000
+  * Can be placed anywhere
   * Rotates the rings counter-clockwise only
 * Ring Rotate Right
   * ID: 1910000001
+  * Can be placed anywhere
   * Rotates the rings clockwise only